 Interested?
 Here are four apps to try:

-MyPace is a service for CAA car insurance clients and offers a discount to those who drive less than 9,000 kilometres per year.
-(The average Canadian motorist, by CAA’s estimates, drives more than double that amount, logging in 20,000 km annually.)
-With MyPace, drivers must download an app on their smartphone, as well as install a telematics device in their car.
-They are charged based on how much they drive.
-There’s a basic rate for coverage even when the vehicle isn’t in use and another charge that applies for every 1,000 km of driving.
-Kilometres are reloaded automatically in 1,000-kilometre increments in a pay-as-you-go model.
+With MyPace, drivers must download an app on their smartphone and install a telematics device in their car.
+Then, get out and drive; it’s that simple.
+Consumers are charged based on how much they actually drive, not the estimate usually made with traditional policies.
+There’s a basic rate for coverage even when the vehicle isn’t in use, and another charge applies for every 1,000 kilometres of driving.
+Kilometres are reloaded automatically in 1,000-kilometre increments in this pay-as-you-go model.

 my Drive (Intact)